AES Video Encryption – The Ultimate Guide to Streaming Video Security [2024 Update]

 5. Click the purple “Save” button

-From there, you’re good to go.
-Feel free to review the other security options on the page while enabling AES to ensure that your security settings are properly configured and aligned with your streaming goals.
+Feel free to review the other security options on the page while enabling AES to configure your security settings properly for maximum video content protection.

 Additional Streaming Cybersecurity Measures